Teens and Dangerous Levels of Cell Phone Use

 The brilliance of what Iceland implemented was a nationwide effort to substitute natural highs and other ways of changing brain chemistry through real experiences that could compete with the synthetic highs found in drugs (and maybe even cellphones).

 Fourth, and finally, as parents we have to exercise our ability to influence our kids.
 As a parent to five children, I know it’s tough to do, but it is possible.
 Let’s be clear, in most households it's the adults buying their children the devices and giving them all the access the kids want.
 We let them take their devices to bed.
 We pay for the data packages.
 We buy the games or top up their accounts.
 We basically buy them bags of crack and then say, “Please, self-regulate.”
-I don’t mean to sound harsh, but before we beat up on Apple for designing these wicked devices, maybe we as parents have to put the brakes on financing our kids’ addictions in the first place.
+Before we beat up on Apple for designing these wicked devices, maybe we as parents have to put the brakes on financing our kids’ addictions in the first place.

 Over the years, as I’ve studied resilience, I’ve been reminded by children over and over again that they actually appreciate structure and reasonable consequences.
 They like routines and expectations that they can meet.
 They want genuine attachments and large networks of social relations.
 And like those kids in Iceland, they want opportunities to show others their talents, to be pushed out of their comfort zones and try new things, to be active physically and intellectually.
 These are all things we, as parents, have stopped providing our kids.